markokr/sysca/README.rst

     Extension: CertificatePolicies_.

 **--rsa-pss**
     Use RSA-PSS padding when signing with RSA key.
+Note that this setting will be inherited - certificate will be signed with RSA-PSS if either this flag is given, CA certificate uses RSA-PSS or CSR uses RSA-PSS.

 sign
 ~~~~

-Create signed certificate based on data in request.
+Create signed certificate based on data in certificate request.
 Any unsupported extensions in request will cause error.

 It will add SubjectKeyIdentifier_ and AuthorityKeyIdentifier_